• Skip to primary navigation

 Yes, grilled chicken, roasted chickpeas, or tuna can be layered in or served on the side to make the salad more substantial without sacrificing freshness.

-This recipe provides a vibrant and elegant way to enjoy summer's best tomatoes and fresh herbs.
+This recipe provides a bright and elegant way to enjoy summer's best tomatoes and fresh herbs.
 With thoughtful layering and quality ingredients, you will serve a dish that delights both the eye and palate every time.

 Layered Panzanella Salad